venovako/libpvn/README.md

 For example, an `unsigned*` argument corresponds to a reference to a non-negative `INTEGER(KIND=c_int)` value.

 Caveat: the library has never been tested on a big-endian system!
+Certain modules are known not to work there and empty objects will be built instead.

 ## Examples